 What circumstances during the practicum may have increased the likelihood of conformity?
 This question must be answered from two perspectives, the associate teachers', and the student teachers'.
 From this sample of associate teachers, it was evident that a variety of variables may contribute to an increase in conformity during the practica.
 For example, when associate teachers expected their student teacher to conform, these student teachers met these expectations.
 In addition, it appeared that the student teachers who conformed received increased teaching time and additional support from associate teachers.
-These student teachers were paired with associate teachers' perspective it was apparent that student teachers were less likely to conform if they observed for one full week, and when they started teaching they taught 3 - 4 lessons per day.
+These student teachers were paired with associate teachers who had more than 20 years of experience more often than not.
+From the associate teachers' perspective it was apparent that student teachers were less likely to conform if they observed for one full week, and when they started teaching they taught 3-4 lessons per day.